 https://datajournalism.com/read/handbook/verification-3

-AFP news agency has become the world’s biggest fact-checker, with a team of more than 90 journalists working in 80 countries and in 16 languages.
-Its site shows the international dimension of disinformation and how it is debunked.
+AFP news agency has the world’s biggest dedicated fact-checking team, with more than 140 journalists working in 80 countries and in 26 languages.
+Its Fact-Checking Stylebook is available online and includes a recent entry on AI.

 A four-part video series by the New York Times on state sponsored disinformation campaigns and the challenges of fighting them.